eellpp/pubScratchpad/science/biology/DNA.md

+#### Difference between DNA and Gene
+A gene is is a section of DNA that is capable of transcribing to an RNA which is further translated to form protein.
+Gene is a specific section of DNA that is responsible for doing something like hair color
+DNA are packaged into chromosomes.
+Chromosomes comes in pairs of 2.
+One chromosome from dad and another from mom.

 #### Chromosomes
 In the nucleus of each cell, the DNA molecule is packaged into thread-like structures called chromosomes.
 Each chromosome is made up of DNA tightly coiled many times around proteins that support its structure.